• Head Office: Australia, +61 2 9687 3323

 Work with diverse people

-• Must be 18 years of age or above at the time of enrolment
+International Students must be 18 years of age at the time of enrolment.

-• Year 12 or equivalent of Australian HSC
+Academic Entry Requirements: Year 12 or equivalent of Australian HSC.

 Students may request Australian Health and Management Institute to organise their work placement or they may find their own mandatory work placement.
 In the event the student has selected the work placement, Australian Health and Management Institute staff undertakes a work place suitability assessment prior to approval